Brokeshire-Hathaway/brokeshire-core/README.md

-# Ember Agents
+# Brokeshire Agents

-The Ember AI agent swarm for intent based cognition and reasoning.
+The Brokeshire AI agent swarm for intent based cognition and reasoning.

 ## Setup
 This project is meant to be built using `pdm`, a modern `python` project manager to